-Learning through Sport is a unique and bespoke literacy program that has been developed using existing best practice from other successful initiatives such as the F.A., “Playing for Success” program and the Arsenal, “Double Club”, combined with the existing expertise of our own William Edwards School staff.
+The Learning Through Sport curriculum was developed using existing best practice from other successful initiatives such as the F.A., “Playing for Success” program and the Arsenal, “Double Club”, combined with the existing expertise of our own William Edwards School staff.

 The program uses contextualised learning combined with practically-based football sessions, trips and visits and a number of ongoing competitions.
 Students follow schemes of work that closely match those of the mainstream English classes but with the content themed around sport and topical sporting events and news.
 Practical football sessions are delivered by coaches from Chelsea F.C. as a reward for good effort and progress.